Italian Jure Sanguinis

 Italian citizenship by descent is a possible path for individuals born to Italian parents, grandparents, great grandparents (there is no upper limit in terms of the number of generations) for getting an Italian Passport by right of blood.

-Italian Citizenship by descent is the way of getting an Italian Passport because you have an Italian heritage, which was never interrupted.
+Italian Citizenship by descent is how to get an Italian Passport because you have an Italian heritage, which was never interrupted.

 What does it mean “Jure Sanguinis”?